ctron/hawkbit-operator/helm/hawkbit-operator/README.md

-# Eclipse Hawkbit operator
+# Eclipse hawkBit operator

-The Hawkbit Operator creates and maintains an Eclipse Hawkbit™ instance.
+The hawkBit operator creates and maintains an Eclipse hawkBit™ instance.

-[Eclipse Hawkbit](https://eclipse.org/hawkbit) is a firmware update platform.
+[Eclipse hawkBit](https://eclipse.org/hawkbit) is a firmware update platform.